Dominic Smith Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in the league.
+- The Phillies have a 4.70 team ERA that ranks 25th across all league pitching staffs.

-- The Phillies' 4.63 team ERA ranks 24th among all league pitching staffs.
+- Phillies pitchers combine to surrender 61 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- Phillies pitchers combine to rank 11th in baseball in home runs allowed (60 total, 1.1 per game).
+- The Phillies are sending Strahm (4-3) to the mound to make his eighth start of the season.
+He is 4-3 with a 3.20 ERA and 52 strikeouts in 39 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.